NiklasEi/bevy_game_template/README.md

 # Known issues

 Audio in web-builds can have issues in some browsers.
-This seems to be a general performance issue and not due ot the audio itself (see [bevy_kira_audio/#9][firefox-sound-issue]).
+This seems to be a general performance issue and not due to the audio itself (see [bevy_kira_audio/#9][firefox-sound-issue]).

 # License